 The official beer for this year's Rochdale Feel Good Festival has been unveiled.

-It will be available on draught from Friday, 10 August 2018 at The Flying Horse Hotel, The Wellington and The Baum before being rolled out to other locals in the borough including The Old Post Office in Castleton, The Bird at Birtle, The Cemetery Hotel, The Church Inn, Spotland Social Club, Owd Betts, and the Crown Inn at Bacup.
+The festival beer will be available on draught from Friday, 9 August 2019 at The Flying Horse Hotel, The Baum, The Old Post Office in Castleton, The Bird at Birtle, The Cemetery Hotel, The Church Inn, Spotland Social Club, Owd Betts, and the Crown Inn at Bacup.

-Husband and wife duo Ken and Jenny Lynch opened their artisan micro-brewery in 2015 and it's the 3rd time they've brewed the festival's official tipple.
-The growing business supplies over 30 pubs in the north of England and via distributors nationwide including London and Cardiff.
+Husband and wife duo Ken and Jenny Lynch opened their artisan micro-brewery in 2015 and it's the 4th time they've brewed an official Feel Good Festival tipple.
+The growing business supplies over 50 pubs in the north of England and via distributors nationwide including London and Cardiff.
 On the 1st Saturday of every month they also serve their own beers to the public at the brewery on Fieldhouse Road in Rochdale which is proving popular.

-Rochdale Feel Good Festival returns on Saturday, 18 August 2018, for another showcase of entertainment, food and culture.
-There will be live music across indoor venues, a main stage against the backdrop of the town hall, a Family Zone plus a food and drink village.
+Rochdale Feel Good Festival returns on Saturday, 10 August 2019 with live music across indoor venues, a main stage, a Family Zone as well as quality food and drink.